Arab World Social Innovators Program

 About the Program

-Launched in 2008, the Synergos Arab World Social Innovators (AWSI) program supports nearly 40 civil society leaders serving poor and marginalized communities in Egypt, Jordan, Lebanon, Morocco, Palestine, and the United Arab Emirates.
+Launched in 2008, the Synergos Arab World Social Innovators (AWSI) program supports nearly 50 social entrepreneurs serving poor and marginalized communities in Egypt, Jordan, Lebanon, Morocco and Palestine.

 Social Innovators are pioneers of change in their communities and offer original approaches, methods, and solutions to address social and economic problems.
 Their entrepreneurial ventures represent a diverse array of fields ranging from education to microenterprise, which impact the lives of tens of thousands of women, children, youth, and people with special needs.